Cod2rDude/management/README.md

 </div>

 ## Why does this even exist?
-I like giving myself headaches.
+I like giving myself headaches. its wip btw

 ## Features